smohadjer/build/readme.md

-## Frontend buid for HTML websites
+## Frontend build for HTML websites

 ### Features
 - Allows including HTML snippets in your pages using Handlebars